sal55/langs/MLang.md/readme.md

     A := B := C                 # equivalent to A := (B := C)

-Because what's returned has the value and type of the LHS, it is suggested all terms in a chained assignment have the same type, to avoid unexpected behaviour.
+Because what's returned has the value and type of the LHS, it is suggested all terms in a chained assignment have the same type, to avoid surprises.

 #### Multiple Assignment
 There are two kinds: